natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 	yield  return  null;
 	}
 ```
 The instruction `yield return new <something>` returns control to Unity until that `<something>` condition happens.
-We can wait for a few seconds:  `yield return new WaitForSeconds(0.1f)`, or [wait until end of frame](https://docs.unity3d.com/ScriptReference/WaitForEndOfFrame.html), etc. It will continue with the next instruction under the `WaitUntil`.
+We can wait for a few seconds:  `yield return new WaitForSeconds(0.1f)`, or [wait until end of frame](https://docs.unity3d.com/ScriptReference/WaitForEndOfFrame.html), etc. It will continue with the **next** instruction when resumed, which is `spriteRenderer.sprite  =  usedQuestionBox;` for the above example.

-and call the Coroutine inside `OnCollisionEnter2D`, right after you instantiate the mushroom:
+Then we can call the Coroutine inside `OnCollisionEnter2D`, right after we instantiate the mushroom:
 ```java
 void  OnCollisionEnter2D(Collision2D col)
 {